 One way to overcome over-dancing is to just dance A LOT.
-Improvise and choreograph until you feel like "yeah, done that", so that when you go to do a new piece you don't feel the need to include everything you've learned.
+Improvise and choreograph until you feel like "been there, done that", so that when you go to do a new piece you don't feel the need to include everything you've learned.
 You want to reach a point where you are making each piece unique by picking just a few of the things you've learned, almost rationing those things, and one way to get there is to feel like you've used up and said all those things already.
 This approach basically amounts to getting the over-dancing out of your system.
 How long this will take depends on how energetic a dancer you are to begin with, and how often you have the chance to perform.
-Another way, or a way to help you feel comfortable with doing less sooner in your dance journey, is to use music mapping.
-It lets your look ahead in your piece and ration out your artistic choices ahead of time before the panic of performing, and the distorted sense of time that comes with it, tricks you into thinking you haven't done enough to hold the audience.
+Another way, or a way to help you feel comfortable with doing less sooner in your dance journey is to use music mapping.
+It lets your plan out your piece and ration out your artistic choices ahead of time before the panic of performing, and the distorted sense of time that comes with it, tricks you into thinking you haven't done enough to hold the audience.

 I recommend, especially if Egyptian style is your thing, to start with practicing beledi progressions.
 Not only is the earthiness of it helpful for your technique, but the music's structure comes pre-mapped.
 Ranya Renee has an excellent DVD set about it, and you'll notice how the progression gradually builds over several distinct sections, each with certain steps or energies traditionally associated with them.
 It is wonderful fun to dance, and it teaches you to pace yourself.

-Alternately, you could work with the 5 to7 part routine structure, and practice saving different categories of movement for each section of the set.
+Alternately, you could work with the 5 to 7 part routine structure, and practice saving different categories of movement for each section of the set.
 If you have a hard time pacing yourself over a 5-10 minute beledi progression, having to save enough energy to finish a 20-45 minute set with a bang will force you to ration your energy!

-Also, with learning to not over dance, having an understanding of musicality phrasing is really helpful to give yourself the confidence to wait before you switch to doing a new thing.
+Also, with learning to not over dance, having an understanding of musicality and phrasing is really helpful to give yourself the confidence to wait before you switch to doing a new thing.
 It helps you avoid the trap of feeling like you need to change sooner than you really do, because the music will keep you from rushing when you're onstage and your sense of time changes.
-You can use the phrases of the music as your cue to change moves or directions etc, rather than giving-in to your nerves and leaving your dance seeming disconnected from the music.
-I wrote more about musicality in another post, but basically, use it to give your improvisation structure.
+You can use the phrases of the music as your cue to change moves or directions etc, rather than giving in to your nerves and leaving your dance seeming disconnected from the music.
+I wrote more about musicality in another post but basically: use it to give your improvisation structure.
 If you've picked an interesting song, then you can let the composer to the work for you!
 If the song is interesting, and your dance reflects the music (as raks sharki/dans oryantal always should) then your dance will be interesting!
 No need for nerves pushing you to change up your moves when you think the audience is about to check their phones, just hang in their and wait for the phrase or verse to change, then relax and enjoy!